 John Gottman’s extensive research showed that parental conflicts, fights, and uncivilized divorces severely affect their children’s abilities to create friendships, their general health, have a negative impact on their school performance, and lead to unsociable and violent behaviors.

 He discovered, however, that when parents followed an Emotional Intelligence approach, something different and quite amazing happened – their children seemed to be ‘protected’ against all the usual negative effects of a bad divorce.
-Applying Emotional Intelligence to how they communicated, parents were able to have an emotionally healthy and stable communication between them and continued to offer emotional support, unconditional love and understanding to their children before, during and after the divorce.
+Applying Emotional Intelligence to how they communicated, parents were able to have emotionally healthy and stable communication between them and continued to offer emotional support, unconditional love and understanding to their children before, during, and after the divorce.

 Emotionally Intelligent dad